Helge-Stein-Group/RobotRecording/README.md

 The setup requires an exisiting python installation with pip and firefox.

+1. Clone the repository
+2. Run setup.bat, which
+    3. Creates a virtual environment.
+    4. Installs required dependencies
-1. To setup simply call setup.bat, The setup script will install all required dependencies and create a virtual environment.
-Moreover, it creates RobotRecording batch script on your desktop
+    5. Creates RobotRecording batch script on your desktop
-2. Double click the RobotRecording batch script to start the application
+2. Double-click the RobotRecording batch script to start the application

 ## Controller Keymap